atick-faisal/label-studio/label_studio/io_storages/README.md

    ```
    2.4.
 Another option is to use credentials provided by the Google App Engine or Google Compute Engine metadata server, if the code is running on either GAE or GCE.

-Note: If Cloud Storage credentials are set in the Label Studio UI, these will take precedence over other methods.
+Note: If Cloud Storage credentials are set in the Annotation Hub UI, these will take precedence over other methods.